rprador/rprador/differential_eqns/first-order-odes.md

 A word on the notation for the integrating factor: although the integration is technically definite, we exclude the lower limit as the results from it yield a constant that does not affect our end results.
 In effect, that constant from evaluating the lower limit can be set equal to 0.
 Thus, the notation $\int^{x}$ means to evaluate the definite integral at $x$ only, do not include an integration constant!

-Now that we know what the integrating factor is given by
+Now that we know what the integrating factor is given by (9), we go back to (8).

 Therefore, the ODE reduces to